-Links from Jeffrey Frankel, Elizabeth Muller, and others.
+Links from Eric Jaffe, Edward Hugh, and others.

 This data will have many applications.
 In earlier versions, scholars used the data as a proxy for economic development — see for example the case of North and South Korea at night.